EduardBargues/cicd-template/README.md

 - **continuous-integration**

   The repo provides scripts (folder _scripts_) and work-flow definitions(folder _.github.workflows_) that will trigger checks during pull requests.
 The workflow definition can be found at _pull-requests-workflow_.
 This definition includes: ensuring that all commits follow _conventional-commits_, and running _unit-tests_.
+It also creates and uploads temporary artifacts to an s3 bucket from branch and deploys the infrastructure into a _dev-aws-account_.

 - **continuous-delivery**

   Once a pull request is merged into the **main** branch, the workflow _after-merge-workflow_ is launched.
 Here, the workflow _semantically versions_ the repository, and tags your merge commit with the new semver.
+It also creates and uploads semver artifacts, and deploys them to an aws-account automatically.

+- **continuous-deployment**

+  In the same _after-merge-workflow_, you can find a deployment step to a _aws-account_ as a continuous-deployment example.
+Change it to your team needs.

+### Up-coming features

 - **End to end testing**

   A folder called tests holds some e2e tests that represent how your client would call the api once deployed.
 Those tests can be run locally using the scripts inside the _docker_ folder.

-### Up-coming features

-- **continuous-integration**

-  creating and uploading temporary artifacts to an s3 bucket from branch and deploying the infrastructure into a _dev-aws-account_.

-- **continuous-delivery**

-  creates and uploads semver artifacts, and deploys them to an aws-account automatically.

-- **continuous-deployment**

-  In the same _after-merge-workflow_, you can find a deployment step to a _dev-aws-account_ as a continuous-deployment example.
-Change it to your team needs.
+Include capability to run e2e tests against an already deployed api in a aws account.

-- **End to end testing**
+- **Performance e2e testing**

+  A folder called _performance-tests_ holds some e2e tests that represent an hypothetical scenario where your client how your client would call the api once deployed.
+Those tests can be run locally using the scripts inside the _docker_ folder.
 Include capability to run e2e tests against an already deployed api in a aws account.

 - **manual-deployment**